rokka-io/rokka-site/source/_references/60-users-and-memberships.md

 ## Memberships

 Membership is the connection between a user and an organization.
 It defines their access rights to that organization as well.

+You can organize the memberships of an organization directly in the [dashboard](https://rokka.io/dashboard/#/memberships).

+Or with the API calls mentioned here.

 ## The membership object